amtrav42/myob/README.md

 To run:
   - Install NPM
-  - Run NPM install (this will install all the required packages to run the code)
+  - Run `npm install` (this will install all the required packages to run the code)
-  - Once install has finished run NPM start
+  - Once install has finished run `npm start`
   - Navigate to the local host address supplied by NPM

   Enjoy!